 Putting a little more thought into your out-of-office message can get you a long way.

 A personalized autoresponder makes people eager to know what you’ve been up to, and adding a resource like your white paper link is an intriguing way to accommodate your readers even when you’re not around.

 8. Include it in the footer of other automated emails and transactional emails you send

 Like with your email signature and out-of-office emails, your white paper link can be included in every email communication you have with your leads, clients, and subscribers.

-Adding your white paper to the footer of those emails guarantees that you’re making use of every single email distribution channel that is available.
+Adding your white paper to the footer of those emails guarantees that you’re using every single email distribution channel available.

 Your audience is probably scattered across different social media channels, and it’s your responsibility to reach out to them regardless of the medium.

 Your social media must be updated and aligned with your overall strategy.
 Post teasers about your forthcoming white paper to build up the hype, and repeat after it’s online.

 Sharing your white paper once after it’s published isn’t enough to leverage your distribution.